chrisf1337/personal-site/content/anime/_index.md

 A collection of my thoughts on various anime series that I've watched.

-After watching an episode (or possibly multiple episodes if I'm marathoning something), I'll write a short post that describes my thoughts.
-These will be simple---simply what I liked and what I disliked.
-After I finish (or drop) something, I'll then write a post that's more review-like, evaluating the series on the following criteria using a 4 point scale and giving my overall impression on the series:
+I'll be writing posts on series that I finish (or drop), evaluating them on the following criteria using a 4 point scale and giving my overall impression on the series:

 - **Art:** This includes character design, animation, framing, backgrounds, etc. Probably the most important aspect of a series for me.
 Call me shallow, but if the art's not good, it's